Skip to main content

 What is disruptive technology?

-‘Disruptive technology’ promises something bigger then incremental upgrades – something that challenges the technical and commercial status quo.
+‘Disruptive technology’ promises something bigger than incremental upgrades – something that challenges the technical and commercial status quo.
 It creates new market dynamics, and introduces opportunity and threat in equal measures.

 Consumer and business markets have grown accustomed to anticipating the ‘next thing’, whether it’s a smartphone upgrade or migration to cloud applications.
 However, there’s more pressure on businesses to envision and realise ‘extreme evolutions’ and being disruptive is now seen as a virtue and a quality that even larger enterprises need to foster from within.